 These are the two options to consider right now if you’re looking at full-sized offerings, as opposed to the smaller, more compact options (think Nest Hub and Echo Show 5) since they offer greater media fidelity and smart home features.
-Quickly looking at the two, there’s no denying that they closely match in several areas — like screen size, sound quality, and price.
-But, there can only be one that comes out on top!
+Side-by-side, there is no denying that they closely match each other in several key areas — like screen size, sound quality, and price.
+But, there can only be one that comes out on top.
 We’ll dissect everything about them to help you find the right one.

 Music aficionados will certainly be pleased by the sound performance out of these two smart displays, delivering excellent sound quality paired with deep bass that can fill larger room spaces.
 They do well in open spaces, like being a centerpiece somewhere in the living room.